hlmeS/ec/README.md

 # Project 1: PID Tuning using GA

 **Summary**:
-The objective of this project was to tune the PID gains of a mass-spring-damper system (textbook example!) using a genetic algorithm (GA) approach.
+The objective of ths project was to tune the PID gains of a mass-spring-damper system (textbook example!) using a genetic algorithm (GA) approach.

 **Directory**: [/pidEV](pidEV/)